mctools/simplebuild-dgcode/doc/source/matdef.rst

    neutrons.
 If in doubt, prefer to use an NCrystal material.

-Most users should not have a need for anything else than NCrystal cfg-strings and Geant4 NIST materals, but a few other mostly deprecated options are supported for backwards compatibility.
+Most users should not have a need for anything else than NCrystal cfg-strings and Geant4 NIST materials, but a few other mostly deprecated options are supported for backwards compatibility.
 As they are deprecated, they will not be mentioned here or used in the :ref:`cookbook <sbmatcookbook>`, with the exception of the special ``MAT_B4C`` keyword used for enriched :ref:`boron